-Manoushe, manakeesh, manoush, manakish, manaeesh, regardless of how you spell it phonetically it means one thing.
+Manakish, manakeesh, manoush, manoushe, manaeesh, regardless of how you spell it phonetically it means the same thing.

-And that one thing is the most delicious flatbread you have ever tasted.
+And that one thing is the ultimate delicious Middle Eastern flatbread you have ever tasted.

-When made well this is a lovely food that really has no comparison.
+When made well, this is a delightful bread that really has no comparison.

-Za’atar, which is the prepared herb topping on Manoushe, is unique in its flavor.
+Za’atar, which is the prepared herb topping on Manakish, is unique in its flavor.

 Za’atar is a herb grown extensively in the Mediterranean region and is commonly referred to as a form of thyme.